This post may include affiliate links, please read our disclaimer.

 For us, there is nothing else more satisfying than sitting in an outback pub having a ‘cold one.’
 Talking to the ‘locals’ is an experience; you don’t know what you learn by having a chat.

 Outback Pubs offer a welcoming atmosphere, the jukebox is playing in the background and everyone is there to experience the Outback lifestyle.
 The most common touristy pubs will give you plenty of laughs with the rude and crude jokes on the wall, ceilings filled with female lingerie and ceiling posts filled with business cards.
-However some remote outback pubs have none of this, it’s just a place for fellow townsfolk and travellers to go for cool drink.
+However some remote outback pubs have none of this, it’s just a place for fellow townsfolk and travellers to go for a cool drink.

-We love visiting Outback Pubs Australia Wide; our personal favorites are the Silverton Hotel in Outback NSW and The Purple Pub in Outback Normanton, Queensland.
+We love visiting Outback Pubs Australia Wide; our personal favourites are the Silverton Hotel in Outback NSW and The Purple Pub in Outback Normanton, Queensland.
 There are no extreme price tags, there’s no fancy food, it’s just down to earth Aussie class.

 You can also find Love your Travels on Pinterest

 Don’t leave Victoria without seeing the amazing Tarra Bulga national park in South Gippsland.
-Tarra Bulga is nestled in the Strezlecki rangers between Traralgon and Yarram, 200 km east of Melbourne down the Princes highway.
+Tarra Bulga is nestled in the Strezlecki rangers between Traralgon and Yarram, 200 km east of Melbourne down the Princes Highway.
 Tarra Bulga is a jointly managed national park in Gippsland.
 The land where the park is located was once the land of the native aboriginal Gunaikurnai people.
-There are numerous bush walks through old world forests that have survived many centuries in these gullies.
+There is numerous bush walks through old world forests that have survived many centuries in these gullies.
 The highlight of the park is Corrigan’s bridge.
 The walk to the bridge is slightly down the hill through a canopy of mountain ash trees that are hundred’s of years old, with their huge trunks and ferns as high as double story houses.
 Other highlights include waterfalls, the Tarra River, the visitor centre and bbq area.
 Wildlife is abundant and you will certainly see a wide variety of birds and even a kangaroo and wombat.